fpsvogel/learn-ruby/README.md

 ## Rails codebases to study

-I've chosen these projects based on a these criteria:
+I've chosen the codebases below based on a these criteria:

 - Is active, with recent commits.
 - Does not use a JS framework on the frontend, though I made exceptions.